Admitted Student Resources

 Course Selection and Student/Parent Agreement

-After advising, please review the handbook carefully with a parent or guardian.
-Review your term-specific course options then complete the final page of the handbook, which includes your primary and alternate course selections, as well as agreement to, and understanding of, university and program policies.
+After completing the onboarding course, please review the handbook carefully with a parent or guardian.
+Review your term-specific course options then submit the final page of the handbook, which includes your agreement to, and understanding of, university and program policies.

 Setup Access Points